Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Non(c)esuch RLAs

 \section{Non(c)esuch RLAs}

 With these ingredients, we can now give the audit procedure.

 \begin{itemize}

-\item The voting system commits to a set of CVRs, each with an ID, and commits to an ID (possibly blank) on each card by printing on the card.
+\item The voting system commits to a set of CVRs, each with an ID $\zeta$, and commits to an ID $\zeta$ (possibly blank) on each card by printing that ID on the card.
+(The IDs should be pseudo-random nonces generated using an unpredictable, undisclosed seed.)
 We assume that the printed IDs are immutable during the audit.

 \item A risk limit is set for each contest under audit.

 \item The auditors are given a trusted upper bound on the number of cards that contain each contest under audit, a list of reported winners for each contest under audit, and the CVR list with IDs.